-The Best Minnesota Homeowners Insurance Company
+The Best Minnesota Homeowners Insurance Companies

 Minnesota’s annual premiums for homeowners insurance are on the higher side — on average $1,323 per year for an HO-3 policy, compared to the nationwide average of $1,173.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

-Enter your ZIP code to see the best rates in your area:
+Enter your ZIP code to compare rates.

 How We Found the Best Homeowners Insurance in Minnesota